nikos-Gk/dialogue-quality-measures/README.md

                                         speakers_list=speakers_list,
                                         disc_id=disc_id,
                                         openAIKEY="",
-                                        model_type="llama",
+                                        model_type="transformers",
-                                        model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                        model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
                                         gpu=True,
                                         ctx=1,
                                     )
 ```
 # Engagement
 ## calculate_engagement_conversation: Engagement Analysis (Discussion–Level)
 This module assesses the level of engagement within a discussion using OpenAI's language models or a locally hosted Llama model (Zhang et al., 2024).
 Engagement captures how actively participants contribute and how sustained the interaction is across the discussion.
-The model assigns an engagement score to the entire discussion on a 1-to-5 scale, where:
+The model assigns an engagement score (integer number) to the entire discussion on a 1-to-5 scale, where:

 - **1** – Law engagement (limited interaction, short or shallow exchanges)
 - **5** – High engagement (frequent, sustained, and reciprocal participation)